Frederick2309/ADMM-LSTM/README.md

 > The above pictures are for reference only and do not represent the real effect of our work.
 To see the real effect, please refer to our paper.

-## Command Line options
+## Command Line Options

-Our demo program `demo.py` offers the following 5 command line options for controlling the training process.
+Our demo program `demo.py` offers the following command line options for controlling the training process.

 |   Option    | Alias |           Explanation            | Default Value |        Type        |
 |:-----------:|:-----:|:--------------------------------:|:-------------:|:------------------:|